scottmuc/scottmuc.github.com/source/_posts/2014-11-02-siofok-tihany-italian-grand-prix-and-istanbul.markdown

 At the race track there's an abundance of people playing versions of the [shell game][shell-game] .
 I watched it for a bit and thought it looked pretty easy.
 I played once and was absolutely sure of my pick and lost 50 euros.
 I realized I got scammed and was initially upset.
 Then I realized why I played the game.
-I wanted to win some easy money; how was I any different to the perpetrators of the scam?
-It reminded me that no matter how "good" you try to be, tempatation is always there.
+I wanted to win some easy money; how was I any different than the perpetrators of the scam?
+It reminded me that no matter how "good" you try to be, temptation is always there.
 I thought I could win a quick buck and I was being just as greedy as the scam artists.
 I laugh at the experience now, and see it as a valuable lesson.
 I spent some time watching these games and saw all the tricks they play and now understand why it's called a "confidence game".
 I could see ways to "win", but I would be playing against a